Pre-Practicum Professional CounselingBack to Course Guide

 - Explaining the implications of emerging standards that are being advanced by the

-Texasor other State Boards of Licensure for Professional Counseling, the American Counseling Association, and the Texas Counseling Association.
+or other State Boards of Licensure for Professional Counseling, the American Counseling Association, and the Texas Counseling Association.
+Texas

 - Demonstrating skills of referral, advocacy, and triage in crisis intervention cases.